SaranGod/Drowsy-Driver-Detection-Android/README.md

 This program can tell whether the driver of a vehicle is drowsy or not.
 Android App link is provided later in this Readme.
 # Usage for computer execution
-There are 2 files in this program.
+Download the dataset <a href="https://drive.google.com/file/d/1sevw_jutzsbQV0Fo4sr9mc__Yvi2PSDP/view?usp=sharing">here</a>.
-Edit line:5 in drowsy.py file according to the path of the dataset that is uploaded.
+Edit line:5 in drowsy.py file according to the path of the dataset that is downloaded on your computer.
 # Installations
 This program requires several packages:
 1. DLib (pip install dlib).